 When a customer makes a purchase on your website and enters their payment information, it is the job of the payment gateway to securely transfer this information to the payment processor.
 Many payment processors will provide you with a payment gateway for an additional fee, and some payment gateways will integrate with your POS.

 Ecommerce is becoming increasingly lucrative, so look for payment processors that will offer reasonably priced payment gateway services.

 It’s finally time to get started with payment processing.
-And that means you have to do a lot of shopping around.
+And that means you have to shop around.